Emmanuelle Guyon, the mirror of your emotions

 Vegvisir ring which takes over the Icelandic galdrastafir

-The first piece of jewelry, a ring named Vegsivir, takes its name from the Galdrastafir it carries.
-This symbol, also known as the "Viking compass," is supposed to guide its wearer through the trials of life, ensuring a safe and protected journey.
+The first piece of jewelry, a ring named Vegvisir, features one of the most famous Galdrastafir.
+This symbol, also known as the "Viking compass," is said to guide its wearer through life’s trials, ensuring a safe and protected journey, even when lost in a storm or facing difficult situations.
+The Vegvísir is often linked to the idea of finding one’s path, both literally and spiritually.

 icelandic rune necklace with the galdrastafir of Ægishjálmur